-In our previous blog post explaining what “Artificial Intelligence for IT Operations” (AIOps) is, we presented the following graphic:
+In a previous blog post about AIOps, we presented the following graphic:

 In this blog post, we’ll go deeper into the Big Data layer, explain why it is essential for AIOps, provide a brief overview of big data evolution and discuss what this means for your AIOps initiative.